terminusdb/terminuscms-docs/how-to/use-distributed-features/clone-a-demo.md

 edits, they will be private to you, but it will be indistinguishable to you from editing the main database.

-To get start with a demo dataset you can choose any of:
+To get started with a demo dataset you can choose any of:

 * Star Wars
 * Lego